-- i) The specification of the hardware modules and sensors, such as range, accuracy, resolution, repeatability, and response time, are to be suitable for the intended measurements. - ii) The hardware modules and sensors are to be designed such that they will withstand the test conditions stipulated in 4-9-9/Table 1, Nos.
-17 and 18 of the Marine Vessel Rules, as applicable. - iii) When the hardware modules and sensors are to be installed in a physical location where ambient conditions may affect the system dependability and performance, the module and sensor are to be properly protected, and the protection is to satisfy the requirements in 4-8-3/1.11 of the Marine Vessel Rules.

-- iv) When the hardware modules and sensors are to be installed in a physical location with accessibility limitations, provisions are to be provided for inspection, maintenance and calibration activities, as applicable.
-Provisions may include Sensors Health Monitoring applications. - v) When the hardware modules and sensors are to be installed in hazardous areas where flammable or explosive gases, vapors, or dust are normally or likely to be present, they are to comply with the in 4-8-3/13 of the Marine Vessel Rules. - vi) The hardware modules and sensors are to be calibrated, recalibrated, and maintained according to the manufacture's recommendation.
+- i) The specification of the hardware modules and sensors, such as range, accuracy, resolution, repeatability, and response time, are to be suitable for the intended measurements. - ii) When the hardware modules and sensors are to be installed in a physical location where ambient conditions may affect the system dependability and performance, the module and sensor are to be properly protected, and the protection is to satisfy the requirements in 4-8-3/1.11 of the Marine Vessel Rules. - iii) When the hardware modules and sensors are to be installed in a physical location with accessibility limitations, provisions are to be provided for inspection, maintenance and calibration activities, as applicable.
+Provisions may include Sensors Health Monitoring applications. - iv) When the hardware modules and sensors are to be installed in hazardous areas where flammable or explosive gases, vapors, or dust are normally or likely to be present, they are to comply with the in 4-8-3/13 of the Marine Vessel Rules. - v) The hardware modules and sensors are to be calibrated, recalibrated, and maintained according to the manufacture's recommendation.
 Calibration and maintenance records are to be maintained on board the vessel.

-2.4.2 Medium and High Risk Levels (1 June 2022)
+2.4.2 High Risk Level (1 July 2024)